MicrosoftDocs/biztalk-docs/biztalk/core/step-1-prepare-for-the-edi-interface-developer-tutorial.md

 ---
 description: "Learn more about: Step 1: Prepare for the EDI Interface Developer Tutorial"
-title: "Step 1: Prepare for the EDI Interface Developer Tutorial | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Step 1: Prepare for the EDI Interface Developer Tutorial" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 9be1bddf-d673-4054-87f5-0205b8b5cc0d
-caps.latest.revision: 27
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Step 1: Prepare for the EDI Interface Developer Tutorial
 ![Step 1 of 9](../adapters-and-accelerators/wcf-lob-adapter-sdk/media/step-1of9.gif "Step_1of9")